Flow-Fly/webdev-1010/deploy-atlas.md

 # MONGO DB

 ![mongodb](https://miro.medium.com/max/1000/1*xOVUR3DMDUfaguq5cIDAsw.jpeg)

 > ## [Create an account on mongodb's website](https://www.mongodb.com/cloud/atlas/register)

 ## Welcome to Atlas page

 - What is your goal?
 Build a new Application
 - What type of application are you building?
-Web Application
+Other
 - What is your preffered language?
 JavaScript 😁
 - Finish!